 As a blanket policy, we do not sell, rent, give away, lease, purvey, purloin, or otherwise traffick in personally identifyable information.
 We may, from time to time, share statistical information with other website owners about trends and traffic patterns, but this information will not contain any personally identifyable information.

-When responding to spam or abuse complaints, we may be required to disclose additional information as situations arise.
+When responding to spam, abuse, or legal complaints, we may be required to disclose additional information as situations arise.
 We will make a “best effort” to inform any of our users in advance of such disclosure.

 Content produced by myself (usually noted by a © Archturiat C Baumann statement or words to that affect in the document) produced on this website is typically released under a Creative Commons License.